 Dr. Heit identified a discarded operative microscope and other neurosurgery tools in a storage facility.
 In 2006, he shipped the equipment to the Hue University Hospital in Vietnam.
 Since then, he and his colleagues have made multiple trips to Hue to install equipment and train faculty.
 The Vietnamese surgeons are now doing more complex spine and cranial surgery, and many patients are being saved.

 Dr. Truong Van Tri

 Neurosurgeon in Vietnam

-Thank you very much for what you have done to help us.
+Thank you very much to AMCANI for what you have do to help us.
 We are very grateful.
 Thanks to the microscope and other equipment you gave us, we have very much improved neurosurgical practice in our hospital.
 We are now able to operate on the skull base tumors or the tumors deep in the brain.
 The rate of complication is much lower than in the past.